F51.01 – Primary insomnia

 Use Code

-F51.01 is a diagnostic code from the International Classification of Diseases, 10th Revision (ICD-10), used to classify medical conditions.
+F51.01 is a diagnostic code from the International Classification of Diseases, 10th Revision (ICD-10-CM), under F51: Sleep disorders not due to a substance or known physiological condition, used to classify medical conditions.
 It refers to primary insomnia, a specific type of sleep disorder.

 Primary insomnia is characterized by difficulty initiating or maintaining sleep or having non-restorative sleep for at least one month.
 Primary insomnia symptoms can cause significant distress or impairment in various areas of life, such as work, school, or social functioning.
 It is referred to as "primary" because it is not caused by any other medical condition, substance use, or mental disorder.